make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   which appear equally random
   can actually have very different properties when displayed like this.
+- ...the spectral test is NOT comprehensive...
+- ...its just one of many tests for randomness...
+- In 1995, George Marsaglia published a CD ROM that included an entire suite of tests like this called "The Diehard Battery of Tests of Randomness".
 - ...Marsaglia's tests, values in use, RANDU...

 # Implementation in JavaScript

+- If you look at a list of the LCG constants in use, many of them require support for 64-bit integers.
+- In JavaScript, the built-in number type only gives us 53 bits of precision:
+  `Number.MAX_SAFE_INTEGER` = $2^{53}-1$.
+- Fortunately there is something called the Park-Miller random number generator.
+- The constants suggest by Park and Miller in 1988 (and revised slightly in 1993) just happen to be suitable for JavaScript.
 - Here is a simple implementation in JavaScript:

   ```javascript